omarabdelghany2/python_whatsappkit/README.md

 ### Prepare ✍🏼
-Just add the excel file in the same folder of the release file and u need to name the excel sheet by (ayman_data.xlxs)
+Just add the excel file in the same folder of the release file and you need to name the excel sheet by (ayman_data.xlxs)

 ### PS 🗒
 Make sure that you are connected to a stable internet and you will use it the best way